 A $10 cover per person will be charged for this unique and exciting opportunity to cut a country rug!
 Light appetizers, spirited and non-spirited beverages will be available for purchase in the Blazin’ M’s Copper Spur Saloon and Spirited Stirrup Barn Bar.
 Reservations are not required.
 For information and details, call (928) 634-0334.

 Select Sundays in October & November

-Author Dev Ross’s show features women who were integral to weaving the rich history of Sedona, Flagstaff and the Verde Valley.
-Audiences will enjoy hearing directly from historical personages who come alive on stage such as the first African-American woman to own a business in Jerome, a saloon hall Soiled Dove from Flagstaff, a Chinese singsong girl, Latina Apolonia Chavez and Sedona Schnebly.
+The result of tireless research by Dev Ross and historian Kate Ruland-Thorne, the show features women who helped weave the fabric of Sedona and the Verde Valley.
+Their stories are heartwarming, often heartbreaking, and rich with spirit.
+Audiences will enjoy hearing directly from these historical women who come alive on stage.
+Meet the first African-American woman to own a business in Jerome, a saloon hall Soiled Dove from Flagstaff, a Chinese singsong girl, Latina Apolonia Chavez and Sedona Schnebly.